 with Peter Edelman, John Bouman, & Nusrat Choudhury

-Join our January episode of the Advocacy Exchange, our monthly conversation with advocates advancing change.
-We’ll talk with Peter Edelman, John Bouman, and the ACLU's Nusrat Choudhury about the criminalization of poverty and the advocates highlighted in Professor Edelman’s book.
+In our January episode of the Advocacy Exchange, our monthly conversation with advocates advancing change, we talked with Peter Edelman, John Bouman, and the ACLU's Nusrat Choudhury about the criminalization of poverty and the advocates highlighted in Professor Edelman’s book.

 For more, be sure to read Peter Edelman’s book and John Bouman’s book review on the Clearinghouse Community.